Coding208/Linux-Checklist/I_<3_Lucy.md

 Do you love using the command line to install and remove stuff?
 To install stuff: sudo apt-get install <PACKAGE NAME> To remove stuff: sudo apt-get remove <PACKAGE NAME>

-This checklist is courtesy of WCTA in Las Vegas Nevada
+This checklist is courtesy of SWCTA in Las Vegas Nevada